ground-aero/tg-app-client/README.md

 ### Name of the App if Telegram: @TgGroundBot

 ### Frontend deployed to 'Netlify' server:
-Open App link: [https://tg-app-client.netlify.app/](https://tg-app-client.netlify.app/) to view it in your browser.
+Alternatively you may open App link: [https://tg-app-client.netlify.app/](https://tg-app-client.netlify.app/) to view it in your browser.

 #### Basic stack: React, CSS, REST API, Telegram App Library